wszramkowska/ToolsandProduction/Development Commentary.md

 ### Academic Sources
 - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.
 - Describe how the academic research applies to your project and shapes your design and development decisions.

+As my main focus during this project would be audio programming, I chose a book called Game Audio Mixing by Alex Riviere.
+This book is an overview of many game audio mixing techniques, processes and workflows.
+Specifically I looked at sound prioritization, Riviere explains prioritizing is to decide where to place your focus, which sounds are crucial to be heard and which ones can be softened or sacrificed.
+(Riviere, 2023, p.64).

+For my project I can apply this logic by prioritising sounds that must always be clear to the player such as; bubble impact, environment and puzzle cues.

 ### Documentation Sources
 - Investigate relevant documentation, tutorials, or instructional videos that provide technical insights into your tasks.
 Summarise the content and its relevance to your project.